dgraph-io/dgraph-docs/content/dql/predicate-indexing.md

 `hnsw` (**Hierarchical Navigable Small World**) index supports the following parameters
 - metric : indicate the metric to use to compute vector similarity.
 One of `cosine`, `euclidean`, and `dotproduct`.
 Default is `euclidean`.

 - exponent : An integer, represented as a string, roughly representing the number of vectors expected in the index in power of 10.
-The exponent value,is used to set "reasonable defaults" for HSNW internal tuning parameters.
+The exponent value,is used to set "reasonable defaults" for HNSW internal tuning parameters.
 Default is "4" (10^4 vectors).

 Here are some examples: